Swendsen-Wang Algorithm on the Mean-Field Potts Model: Fast mixing for

-Thus, for any $4/3>c>1$ (or, slightly less loosely, when $F'(1/q)>c>1$), whenever $\norm{\alphab(X_t)-\u}_\infty$ is sufficiently small, for all sufficiently large $n$, one would expect that We show that this indeed holds, as long as $\norm{\alphab(X_t)-\u}_\infty=\Omega(n^{-1/3})$, by accounting carefully for color classes which are in the critical window for the percolation step of the SW-dynamics.
-Lemma~\ref{lem:epsgood} thus proves that an initial displacement of $\Omega(n^{-1/3})$ (which is guaranteed with constant probability from Lemma~\ref{lem:wgood}) increases geometrically.
+We show that this indeed holds by accounting carefully for color classes which are in the critical window for the percolation step of the SW dynamics (technically, to establish the probability bound in Lemma~\ref{lem:epsgood}, we need that $\norm{\alphab(X_t)-\u}_\infty=\Omega(n^{-1/3})$).
+Lemma~\ref{lem:epsgood} thus proves that an initial displacement of $\Omega(n^{-1/3})$, which is guaranteed with constant probability from Lemma~\ref{lem:wgood}, increases geometrically.

 Lemma~\ref{hrochhroch1} follows immediately from Lemmas~\ref{lem:wgood} and~\ref{lem:epsgood}. \begin{proof}[Proof of Lemma~\ref{hrochhroch1}] Let $c_1,c_2,C$ be the constants from Lemma~\ref{lem:epsgood}.
 Define $w_t$ by $w_1=c_1$ and $w_{t}=(13/12)w_{t-1}$.
 Moreover, let $0<\epsilon_0<c_2$ and set $t_0=\left\lfloor \log (\epsilon_0 n)/\log (13/12)\right\rfloor$.
 By Lemmas~\ref{lem:wgood} and~\ref{lem:epsgood}, for any starting state $X_0$, the state $X_t$ is $w_t$-good for all $t=1,\hdots,t_0$ with probability at least $p(w_1)\prod^{t_0}_{t=2}\exp(-C/w_t)=:L$.
 Note that the product in the expression for $L$ is bounded by an absolute positive constant, since the series $\sum_{t\geq 1}1/w_t$ converges.